kenniyu/thetainvesting/source/_posts/2017-02-28-fundamentals-should-they-matter.markdown

 *Stay tuned for our next post, where we discuss in detail how to look at price to determine the trend and trade with it.*

-*If you haven't yet, subscribe to our email listing below to receive notifications on new posts and special offers.*
+*If you haven't yet, subscribe to our email list below to receive notifications on new posts and special offers.*

 {% include post/mailchimp.html %}